ppratik287/bobble_frontend/README.md

 * Data is passed through to the reqres.in API for authentication
 * If the data is authenticated, the next page renders with a few details.
 * If the data fails authentication, an message "Retry again" appears with the reason.
+* Note: Try registering with the email given in https://reqres.in/api/register i.e email: eve.holt@reqres.in

 # Nuances
-* Facebook authenticaton doesn't work on the deployed URL.
+* Facebook authenticaton doesn't work on the deployed URL due to the developers.facebook.com new guidelines.